Skip to main content

 06.

-Investment in Digital Transformation is Vast & Growing
+Investment in Digital Transformation Is Vast and Growing

 Four out of five financial decision-makers (80%) said their organization is currently investing in one or more digital transformation initiatives.
 More than half of respondents (58%) said their organization is evaluating additional investments over the next 12 months.
 The majority of those that are not currently pursuing digital transformation efforts — 16% of all respondents — are also evaluating new investments for the next 12 months.
 Top digital transformation priorities include increased productivity (24%), better integration of AI (23%), and increased innovation (21%).